 The East Terrace Garden, bathed in history and adorned with vibrant flora, continues to be a jewel in Windsor Castle’s crown.
 In this place, the stories of the past intertwine with the present, offering a glimpse into the private world of the British monarchy.

-VI.
 FAQs

-A. Can I visit the East Terrace Garden?
+Can I visit the East Terrace Garden?

 Visiting the East Terrace Garden at Windsor Castle is possible but with limited availability.
 The gardens are typically open to the public on weekends during the summer months.
 However, specific opening dates and times can vary.
 It’s highly recommended to check the official website of the Royal Collection Trust for the latest information on public access dates and times for the East Terrace Garden.